 The job of The Raging Storm, as well as dozens of other ships, was to protect these islands from creatures like the Black Sting, and criminals.
 Every ship had a captain to command, and I was the youngest one.
 I started my training when I was eight and I learned much quicker than anyone one else.

 I finally became captain at age twelve, and this accomplishment made my crew and I fairly renowned across the world.
-But despite that, my Father was never too keen about me wanting to become a captain.
+But despite that, my father was never keen about the idea of me becoming captain.
 My mother once was, but she was killed when protecting Domus from an invasion years ago.

 “Can I come in, Captain Cordelia?”